 Critically, DDx scales.
 Programs can deploy it continuously across a full resident cohort — not just for a pre-exam sprint, but as ongoing clinical readiness infrastructure throughout the year.

-See how EM programs are using DDx for year-round clinical readiness
+See how EM programs use DDx for year-round clinical readiness

 The 2026 ABEM certifying exam tests across three distinct competency domains — clinical reasoning, communication, and procedural skills.
 DDx is built around the same structure.